Guidelines for Events During COVID-19

-- Three tents are being set up on the north side of Eliot.
+- Three tents are being set up on the north side of Eliot Hall.
 The tents are named Earth, Wind, and Fire.

 - The tents are reserved for in-person classroom instruction only.

-- The tents will not have internet access (outside of campus Wi-Fi) or audio-visual equipment.
-Edit added August 19: Campus Wi-Fi is weak outdoors and may not be reliable under the tents.
+- The tents will not have internet access (except for campus Wi-Fi) or audio-visual equipment.
+Edit added August 19: Campus Wi-Fi is weak out of doors and may not be reliable under the tents.